Unlocking TEXTJOIN in Excel for Easy Data Concatenation

 Example of TEXTJOIN in Excel

-Consider a scenario where you have a dataset containing names of individuals across different columns, and you wish to concatenate these names into a single cell with a comma separating each name.
-Here is how you might approach this task using TEXTJOIN.
+Consider a scenario where you have a dataset containing names of individuals products with their colors, and you wish to concatenate these names into a single cell with a hyphen separating each name.

 To achieve this, enter the following formula in cell D2: